-- 1. 40% Attend the seminar regularly.
-We expect makeup work for any seminar missed.
-Three (3) hours of ABSENCES (including seminar and/or conference) will require a meeting with the coordinator and MAY RESULT IN A GRADE OF U. - 20% Attend the individual conferences with your instructor in which you receive feedback on classroom observations or videotaping.
-It is your responsibility to notify the instructor well in advance if you cannot attend a scheduled appointment.
+- 40% Attend the seminar We expect makeup work for any seminar missed.
+Three hours of ABSENCES (including seminar and/or conference) will require a meeting with the coordinator and MAY RESULT IN A GRADE OF U. - 2.
+20% Attend the individual conferences with your instructor in which you receive feedback on classroom observations or videotaping.
+It is your responsibility to notify the instructor well in advance if you cannot attend a scheduled appointment. - 3.
+UF attendance policies are available here at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx (Links to an external site.)" - 4.

-- 3. Requirements for class attendance are consistent with university policies that can be found in the online catalogue at: - https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx" - 4.
 10% Complete all assigned readings, exercises, observations, and other activities.
 Contribute to seminar activities. - 5.
 30% Show evidence of improving aspects of your English and teaching which your instructor asks you to target.
 This includes improvement in culturally appropriate classroom behavior such as greeting students and using their names, making eye contact while at the board, etc. To this end, you may be asked to complete pronunciation or grammar exercises, transcripts, or other individual work.

-Futher information on UF's Grading System
+Further information on UF's Grading System